andersbrekke/GCP-and-Elastic/Step 5 - Explore the data in Elastic/README.md

    14. Add a title and resize the visualization

-   15. Click the gear/settings symbol in the top right corner
+   15. Click the gear/settings symbol in the top right corner to clone the panel and edit for second freeze

+   16. Edit tht title to make it "Freezer 2", then edit the filter

+   17. Change the filter from "freeze-1" to "freeze-2" and click "Update"

+   18. Click "Save and return"

+   19. Adjust the dashboard to the view you would like

+   20. Save and name the dashboard

+# Congrats!!!
+You've finished the lab
+## In this lab, you have: Set up an Elastic on GCP environment
+Created Pub/Sub Topics and Subscriptions
+Created a Streaming Dataflow Job
+Created a IIOT simulator that sends data
+Explored the live data in Elastic